squaremo/rabbit.js/README.md

 sending one request at a time, and giving requests a time limit, may help.

-The other option is `'prefetch'`, which determines how many messages RabbitMQ will send to the socket before waiting for some to be processed.
+The option `'prefetch'`, determines how many messages RabbitMQ will send to the socket before waiting for some to be processed.
 This only has a noticable effect for **WORKER** and *REP** sockets.
 It is best set when the socket is created, but may be set afterwards.

 ```js
 var worker = ctx.socket('WORKER', {prefetch: 1});